Pathogen avoidance: Non-human animal behaviors

 As parasite avoidance is a selective pressure imposed on all living animals, there are commonalities in strategies, mechanisms and consequences of pathogen avoidance behavior across species.

 Vertebrates

 Mammals

 Asian elephants (Elephas maximus) use branches to deter biting flies from areas of the body with thinner skin or that cannot be easily reached.

 Rats use their saliva which possesses bactericidal properties, to protect themselves and potential mating partners from genital pathogens by licking their genitalia after copulation.
 Wood rats (Neotoma fuscipes) exhibit a unique behavior of placing bay leaves (Umbellularia californica) in or near their nest to prevent flea infestations.
 Canids will defecate and urinate away from the proximity of their dens to protect against oro-faecally transmitted parasites Newborns who cannot exit the den, will have fresh excreta consumed by their mothers, as parasitic ova take several days to hatch thus preventing infection.

+Mice avoid sick conspecifics.
+The detection of cues associated with disease is mediated by an olfactory subsystem - the vomeronasal organ.

 Primates

 Bonobos rely on visual, tactile and olfactory cues to determine contamination risk when presented with contaminated food items versus the uncontaminated control group.
 Mandrills engage in allo-grooming practices in which they avoid members of the same species with parasitic infection and rely on the smell of feces of conspecifics infected with parasites to discriminate those individuals.
 Evidence has shown that both chimpanzees and Japanese macaques (Macaca fuscata) engage in food washing to remove food soiled with bodily fluids and dirt as a contaminant avoidance behavior strategy.